Does Oliver Wyman really offer a “different kind of consulting”?

-In addition to making impact for clients, Oliver Wyman is continuously implementing ideas from their staff members internally.
+In addition to making impact for clients, the firm is continuously implementing ideas from their staff members internally.
 Whether it’s an online innovation forum or a “green” team focused on environmental stability, Oliver Wyman accepts ideas that build teamwork and creativity and that promote employees living a balanced lifestyle.

-Oliver Wyman is excellent at mentorship; apprenticeship is at its core.
+They are excellent at mentorship, apprenticeship is at its core.
 Each new hire is assigned an official advisor (for career questions) and a mentor (for general, more informal counsel).

 Although Oliver Wyman doesn’t require an MBA to move up the ranks to partner, they’re very open to consultants earning advanced degrees.
-As an Oliver Wyman colleague, you have countless opportunities to continue your education, earn a higher degree, and even take part in language and personal development programs.
+You’ll have countless opportunities to continue your education, earn a higher degree, and even take part in language and personal development programs.

 Oliver Wyman offers continued learning opportunities under the FlexOW umbrella, a collection of development choices.
 The options include:

 - Sabbatical – unpaid leave of absence for 1-6 months.